Articles on Talmidaism Theology

 Please note what we don’t do :

-These are later additions to the ceremony, both in mourning for the Temple; we should not mourn at a wedding.
+These are both later additions to the ceremony, both in mourning for the Temple; our ethic is that we should not mourn at a wedding.
 Also note that the modern Jewish wedding ceremony is a mixture of the betrothal and marriage ceremonies; that is why at the modern rabbinical ceremony, there are two cups of wine.
-Originally the ring was put on the bride’s forefinger at the betrothal ceremony, and then a cup of wine drunk.
+Originally the ring was put on the bride’s right forefinger at the betrothal ceremony, and then one cup of wine drunk.

 The Essential elements of an Israelite wedding ceremony

-There are several things that have to be present for a wedding to constitute an Israelite wedding ceremony:
+There are several things that have to be present for a wedding to constitute a legal, Israelite wedding ceremony:

 The chuppah originally represented the room in the groom’s home where a couple were to be left alone before the wedding ceremony, and symbolised the fact that the two belonged exclusively to each other.
 It has now also come to represent the Israelite home that will be built by the couple.
 During the ceremony, only the couple to be married stand under the chuppah.

-1. the groom, or more often a representative (shadqan) of the groom, goes to seek out a bride.
+- the groom, or more often a representative (shadqan) of the groom, goes to seek out the bride.

-6. after the meal, a cup of wine is drunk (by the bride and groom; if only the representative is present, then only the bride drinks from the cup).
+- after the meal, one cup of wine is drunk (by the bride and groom; if only the groom’s representative is present, then only the bride drinks from the cup).

-Between betrothal and wedding, the couple do not see each other.
-Between the two, there is an interval of 7 days, 30 days, 10 months or 12 months (according to the custom of the community).
+- Between betrothal and wedding, the couple do not see each other.
+Between the two ceremonies, there is an interval of 7 days, 30 days, 10 months or 12 months (according to the custom of the community).

 The wedding ceremony:

-At the wedding, the bride and groom (actually, now legally husband and wife) are dressed as king and queen, including the wearing of crowns and white robes.
+At the wedding, the bride and groom (actually, now legally husband and wife) are dressed as king and queen, including the wearing of crowns and white robes with red mantles.

-1. The husband returns to his father-in-law’s house to fetch his wife, announced by a shofar blast.
+- The husband returns to his father-in-law’s house to fetch his wife, announced by a shofar blast.
 Traditionally this is done in the middle of the night.

-5. A ketubbah is signed before 2 witnesses, and read aloud in Aramaic
+- A ketubbahis signed before 2 witnesses, and read aloud in Aramaic

-10. On 7 consecutive nights, friends or relatives of the couple invite them to a meal in their homes (it was considered like inviting a king and queen to dine in your home).
+- On 7 consecutive nights, friends or relatives of the couple invite them to a meal in their homes (it was considered like inviting a king and queen to dine in your home).

 What I have described to you were the marriage customs prevalent in the first century CE; you may recognise some of them from Yeshua’s parables.
-I would humbly encourage all Talmidi sects to follow ancient Israelite marriage customs as closely as possible, as a witness to the nations that our God is with us.
+I would humbly encourage all Talmidi sects to try and follow ancient Israelite marriage customs as closely as possible, as a witness to the nations that our God is with us.
 The customs and traditions of Israel are very beautiful, and in my opinion, we should try and reflect them as much as is practical and possible.